BKWLD/decoy/README.md

 * `PARENT_TO_SELF` - The name of the relationship on the parent controller's model that refers to it's child (AKA the *current* controller's model, i.e. for "admin.projects" it would be "projects").
 * `SELF_TO_PARENT` - The name of the relationship on the controller's model that refers to it's parent (i.e. for "admin.projects" it would be "client").

-### Setting up relational data

-To pass the data needed to show related data on an edit page, you need to override the sidebar() no-op method in your controller.
-Passing it instances of `Former::listing`.
-For instance:

-	protected function sidebar($item) {
-		return array(
-			Former::listing('Block')->take(30),
-			Former::listing('Contributor')->take(30),
-		);
-	}

-See the "Form fields" section of this README for more info in it's API.

 ## Views

 Admin views are stored in /app/views/admin/CONTROLLER where "CONTROLLER" is the lowercased controller name (i.e. "articles", "photos").
 For each admin controller, you need to have at least an "edit.php" file in that directory (i.e. /app/views/admin/articles/edit.php).
 This file contains a form used for both the /create and /edit routes.

 ### Grouping form fields